 Your silkie chicks will also need a feeder and a waterer.
 Quart size is best when they are small chicks.
 Later you can get the gallon sized.
 I like to add a couple of things to the water for the silkie chicks.
 Vitamins with electrolytes can be added to give them a good start.
 I also add a splash of apple cider vinegar to help with digestion and general health.

 Young chicks should be given chick starter until they are at least 10 weeks old.
-They can eat it longer than that, but you may want to switch to a pellet grower.
+They can eat it longer than that, but you may want to switch to a grower feed.
 Chick starter is high in protein.
 Use medicated until they are around six weeks old and then switch to regular chick starter.
 Medicated can help their developing immune system to fight coccidiosis.

 On my website near the top, there is a page called Silkie Supplies.
 There are some suggested products there to guide you in deciding what you need to start in silkie chickens.
 Good luck with your new pets!